 Praxis or GRE.

 If I use Praxis scores instead of the GRE, exactly what is required?

 If you intend to provide PRAXIS scores in lieu of GRE scores, please complete the following two steps: 1) upload a copy of your official PRAXIS score report, and 2) request a departmental memo authorizing the substitution.
 Please note that both PRAXIS I and PRAXIS II scores are required.

 No, each application is evaluated in its entirety and a point system is used to evaluate the components of the applications.

 What is the multisensory therapy approach that is taught?

 The methodology taught is the scientifically based DuBard Association Method® which is Orton-Gillingham based in content and principles of instruction.

-The first few practicum hours are earned at the DuBard School during the first semester.
-After that, graduate students may earn hours on the job if they are teaching in a school, or by volunteering in a school, or by providing private services at an agreed upon location.
+Graduate students may earn hours on the job if they are teaching, or volunteering in a school, or by providing private services at an agreed upon location.